Energy efficiency in mechanical refrigeration systems for the meat industry

 G. C. Briley

 This paper describes various ways of increasing the efficiency of a mechanical refrigeration system.
 It compares the cost of operation with capital costs.
-Relative energy usage of the various cryogenic refrigerants is discussed in comparison to mechanical refrigeration systems.
-An analysis of the costs to, chill beef using the conventional methods, using hot boning methods and using a suggested chill pack (-2°C) method indicate substantial savings in energy.
+The relative energy usage of the various cryogenic refrigerants is discussed in comparison to mechanical refrigeration systems.
+An analysis of the costs of chilling beef using conventional methods, hot boning methods, and a suggested chill pack (-2 °C) method indicates substantial savings in energy.

-During the last three decades, most process industries have been expanding energy in lieu of capital.
+During the past three decades, most process industries have expanded energy instead of capital.
 It was always easy to justify the lowest price.
-Almost invariably the low priced refrigeration system had much higher energy requirements than the system with the higher cost.
-This type of approach was, and is, brought about by a tax system where energy is an expense and capital investment must be depreciated over a prolonged period.
+Almost invariably, the low-priced refrigeration system had much higher energy requirements than the system with the higher cost.
+This approach was, and is, brought about by a tax system where energy is an expense and capital investment must be depreciated over a prolonged period.
 With low-cost energy, this approach is easy to justify.

-Now, however, the cost of electricity and most other forms of energy are increasing at such a rapid rate that the plant owner is forced to start investing capital to conserve energy.
+Now, however, the cost of electricity and most other energy forms are increasing so rapidly that the plant owner is forced to start investing capital to conserve energy.

-In order to put this into perspective, let us compare a mechanical freezing system which freezes 2727 kg (6000 Ibs. of cooked meat portions per hour.
+To put this into perspective, let us compare a mechanical freezing system that freezes 2727 kg (6000 Lbs of cooked meat portions per hour.

 Table 1.
 Costings for a mechanical freezing